kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 - When we finish a project that I am really proud of, we will…

-Select one person to create a repl.
+Select one person to create a repl in [Replit](https://replit.com/).
 That person should click the `+Invite` button and share the link in Discord so that the the rest of the squad can join and work together.

 Work together as a squad to write your program in your repl.